-Getting involved in your first OSS project?
+Getting involved in your next OSS project?
 Start here.

 Starting with the basics, we will explain why OSS plays an important role in ensuring users of communication services enjoy a good experience while the operators of the networks run an efficient, profitable business.

-This easy to read 78 page introduction to OSS assumes you know very little about either telecoms or the systems used to manage the network.
+This easy to read 79 page introduction to OSS assumes you know very little about either telecoms or the systems used to manage the network.
+This revised 2019 edition covers the latest solutions and trends, like orchestration, virtualization, and machine learning

 In Chapter One of the Guide to Modern OSS we start at the very beginning: What is OSS and why is it needed?